refined-bitbucket/refined-bitbucket/README.md

     _Note: Currently, externally hosted pull request templates outside of BitBucket's domain is not supported with the Firefox addon._

+-   Similar to how the pull request template feature works, it is now possible to configure the extension to replace the default merge commit message for pull requests with a template that has access to dynamically injected variables like the pull request title, description, source and destination branch, and more.
+[Click here for a more in-depth explanation](https://github.com/refined-bitbucket/refined-bitbucket/pull/243)

 ## Some images

 <table>